≡ Menu

 Not one world stock market (yet)

-In Fooled by Randomness, author and Black Swan-spotter Nassim Taleb points out that an investor in Russian or Chinese companies at the start of the 20th Century who suffered a complete wipe-out would have a rather different tale to tell about ‘investing for the long term’ to the Americans who typically write all the investing books.
+In Fooled by Randomness, author and Black Swan-spotter Nassim Taleb points out that an investor in Russian or Chinese companies at the start of the 20th Century who suffered a complete wipeout would tell a rather different tale about ‘investing for the long term’ than the Americans who write all the investing books.

 Who is to say that the 21st Century won’t hold similar surprises?

-Note: This article was updated in February 2014.
-Comments below may refer to previous data, but in most cases they are still relevant and interesting.
-Especially mine. 😉
+Note: This article on world stock markets has been updated.
+Comments may refer to previous data, but in most cases they are still relevant and interesting.
+Especially mine.

 • 1 MultiMillionaireRoad February 23, 2012, 11:20 am